Gabe Davis: Buffalo Bills (second stint)

 On September 2, 2025, Davis signed with the Buffalo Bills' practice squad and was subsequently placed on the practice squad/injured list as he continued to recover.
 On October 29, Davis was activated to the practice squad.
 He was elevated to the active roster against the Tampa Bay Buccaneers following the benching of Keon Coleman.
 Gaining the start, Davis caught three of four targets for 40 yards as the Bills won 44–32.
+Following another elevation to the active roster the following week against the Houston Texans, Davis was signed to the active roster on November 28.
+In his first season back with the Bills, Davis caught 12 passes for 129 yards and a touchdown in six games played.

+During the wild card round of the playoffs against his former team in the Jaguars, Davis caught two passes before suffering a hard hit from Jaguars safety Andrew Wingard to the same knee he injured, requiring him to be carted off the field.
+The following day on January 12, 2026, it was revealed that Davis had torn his ACL, ending his season.